Samuel-ALX23/zero_day/README.md

-This file is mandatory in projects
+This file os mandatory in projects